CMDB

 Here's the thing: with hybrid environments (on-prem + multiple clouds), it's easy for endpoints to get lost, and the idea of tracking them manually is a nightmare.
 If you're missing 10-15% of your data or endpoints, you're running on borrowed time.
 Especially with teams working remotely, that gap only gets wider.
 It's not just about visibility — it's about control.
 Without proper configuration management practices in place, organizations can face major vulnerabilities.

-At Cloudaware, we focus on infrastructure visibility — we help you track every configuration item (CI), whether it's a server, a virtual machine, or an application.
+At Cloudaware, we focus on infrastructure visibility — we help you track every configuration item, whether it's a server, a virtual machine, or an application.
 Our CMDB integrates with both your cloud and on-prem infrastructure, ensuring that all your assets are automatically discovered and tracked.
-How Cloudaware Can Help How Cloudaware Can Help

 If something’s not tracked properly or if a change doesn’t align with your policies, Cloudaware flags it.
 Whether it's a new server added to your cloud infrastructure or an on-prem update that’s out of sync, Cloudaware ensures your CMDB stays current.